 - Alternative text, the text used to describe images, is missing or not contextual in some images which can be challenging as the training images do provide supplementary or at times primary contextual information with regards to diversity and inclusion.

 Magnification may be difficult for people with low vision

 The following barriers may be difficult for users who need to magnify the interface to see the EverFi interactive training due to a visual disability or low vision.

-Top banner and bottom footer on the pages are fixed and the training pages and popups do not reflow responsively when magnified.
-This means some elements on the page take up too much screen real estate or overlap onto other elements on the page, making it impossible for students with low vision to properly read the page if magnified.
+- The top banner and bottom footer on the pages are fixed and the training pages and popups do not reflow responsively when magnified.
+This means some elements on the page overlap with other elements on the page, making it impossible for students with low vision to properly read the page if magnified.

 Color contrast barriers may be difficult for users with low vision or who are color blind

 Some navigation buttons, headings, and menus are low contrast and may be difficult for some users to navigate and read if they have low vision or are color blind.

 Video and audio content may be inaccessible to users who are Deaf or Hard of Hearing

 Some embedded video content has auto-captions only.
 Some audio content does not have a transcript.